 All Single Malt whisky starts as barley.
-This type of grain is used due to its high level of starch in the grain, which will be converted into sugars during the mashing phase of the distilling.
+This type of grain is used due to its high level of starch in the grain.
+The starch will be converted into sugars during the mashing phase of the distilling.

-In order to release the starch from the core of the barley, malting recognises three distinct phases.
+In order to release the starch from the core of the barley, malting recognizes three distinct phases.
 The first phase, steeping, involves soaking the barley grains with water in large vessels (steeps).
-Oxygen is pumped through in order to accellerate the absorbation of water into the Barley.
+Oxygen is pumped through in order to accelerate the absorption of water into the Barley.
 Steeping usually lasts between 24-36 hours.

 Steeping ensures the barley will enter the second phase of germination, where inside the barley grain enzymes will start breaking down the cell walls and convert starch into sugars.
 Barley grains start developing roots and shoots during this phase.
-Germination generally is done on so-called malting floors, where the barley is spread out, and turned regularly in order to control the heat generated by the process, and to prevent the grains from sticking together.
+Germination generally is done on so-called malting floors.
+The barley is spread out, and turned regularly.
+This is in order to control the heat generated by the process, and to prevent the grains from sticking together.
 Germination takes between five to nine days.

-The distinctive pegoda roofs one can see on the various distillery buildings are useful for maximizing airflow during this part of the malting process.
+The distinctive pagoda roofs one can see on the various distillery buildings are useful for maximizing airflow during this part of the malting process.

-The first stage of kilning takes between six to twenty hours, and the temperature will not be higher than around 60 degrees Celcius in order for the smoke to stick to the barley.
-Later on, the temperature is slowly increased to around 70-75 degrees Celcius.
+The first stage of kilning takes between six to twenty hours, and the temperature will not be higher than around 60 degrees Celsius in order for the smoke to stick to the barley.
+Later on, the temperature is slowly increased to around 70-75 degrees Celsius.

 Mashing and Fermentation

 The next stage in the process of making whisky is where the malted barley will be crushed by means of a grist mill.
 This is done so the sugar contained in the grains can be extracted more easily.
-The crushed grain is known as grist, and will be mixed with hot water in a large round vessel known as a mash tun, typically made of copper.
+The crushed grain is known as grist, and will be mixed with hot water in a large round vessel known as a mash tun, typically made of copper or stainless steel.
 Inside the mash tun, the water and grist will be mixed by means of rotating rakes.
-This ensures the enzymes contained in the grain will convert the remainder of starch into sugar, which ends up in the water (wort), which is drained from the mash tun, and collected in the worts receiver.
+This ensures the enzymes contained in the grain will convert the remainder of starch into sugar.
+The sugar which ends up in the water (wort), which is drained from the mash tun, and collected in the worts receiver.

 Generally, three to four washings are performed, where the temperature of the water increases with each washing in order to extract the maximum amount of sugar residue.
 Whatever is left of the grains after the mashing will be sold off as cattle feed.